hplp/ai-hardware-project-andymichaeljack/FinalReport.md

 ## **Running the Script**

 ### 1. Open a Terminal
-Navigate to the repository folder.
+Navigate to the repository folder

 ### 2. Run the Script
 Execute the following command: